 Intel receives a moderate environmental risk score of 4.9 because of the impact of its chip-manufacturing.
 Intel receives a moderate social risk score of 5.2 for unclear reasons.

 The higher environmental and social risk scores give Intel a higher controversy level than NVIDIA.
 Sustainalytics, Inc. gave NVIDIA a lower controversy level of two because of Intel’s limited environmental risk.

 Microsoft receives a low total ESG risk score of 15 because of a low environmental risk score of 0.4.
 Sustainalytics, Inc. gives Microsoft a lower governance score of 5.2.

-Microsoft; however, receives a significant controversy level of three because of its history.
-Microsoft; historically has faced charges of monopoly and antitrust law violations.
+Microsoft, however, receives a significant controversy level of three because of its history.
+Microsoft; has historically faced charges of monopoly and antitrust law violations.

 In recent years, Microsoft has faced complaints about the security and safety of its software.
 Many Microsoft applications are vulnerable to the WannaCry cyberweapon, for example.
 That gives Microsoft a social risk score of 9.7.

 14. Berkshire Hathaway (NYSE: BRK.B)

 Warren Buffett’s Berkshire Hathaway (NYSE: BRK.A) receives a high ESG risk score of 46 because of the nature of its business.

 Berkshire Hathaway has a high social risk of 51.1 because it owns a candy maker (See’s) and a company that distributes snack foods and cigarette McLane.
 Berkshire has a high environmental risk score of 42.5 because it owns pipelines, coal-burning power plants, and stock in oil companies.